Intika-Android-Apps/XposedGmsCoreUnifiedNlp/README.md

-XposedUnifiedNlp
+XposedGmsCoreUnifiedNlp
 -

-Xposed module to integrate [UnifiedNlp](https://github.com/microg/android_packages_apps_UnifiedNlp) into the system even if GAPPS are installed.
+Xposed module to integrate MicroG Services Core [MicroG UnifiedNlp](https://github.com/microg/android_packages_apps_GmsCore) into the system even if GAPPS are installed.

 Installation
 ---
-1. Download and install `UnifiedNlp.apk` from the UnifiedNlp [release page](https://github.com/microg/android_packages_apps_UnifiedNlp/releases/latest)
+1. Download and install `GMSCore.apk` from the UnifiedNlp [release page](https://github.com/microg/android_packages_apps_GmsCore/releases)
 2. Download and install one or more [backends](https://github.com/microg/android_packages_apps_UnifiedNlp#usage)
 3. Download and install this module
 4. Restart